MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-Completions.md

 <!-- markdownlint-disable MD041 -->

-Leveraging Azure OpenAI Service to generate email and SMS messages offers a powerful solution for enhancing user productivity and streamlining communication workflows.
+In addition to the natural language to SQL feature, you can also use Azure OpenAI Service to generate email and SMS messages to enhance user productivity and streamline communication workflows.
 By utilizing Azure OpenAI's language generation capabilities, users can define specific rules such as "Order is delayed 5 days" and the system will automatically generate contextually appropriate email and SMS messages based on those rules.

 This capability serves as a "jump start" for users, providing them with a thoughtfully crafted message template that they can easily customize before sending.
 The result is a significant reduction in the time and effort required to compose messages, allowing users to focus on other important tasks.
 Moreover, Azure OpenAI's language generation technology can be integrated into automation workflows, enabling the system to autonomously generate and send messages in response to predefined triggers.
 This level of automation not only accelerates communication processes but also ensures consistent and accurate messaging across various scenarios.

 In this exercise, you will:

 - Experiment with different GPT prompts.
 - Use GPT prompts to generate completions for email and SMS messages.
+- Explore code that enables GPT completions.

 Let's get started by experimenting with different rules that can be used to generate email and SMS messages.

 ### Using the GPT Completions Feature

-1. In a [previous exercise](/microsoft-cloud/dev/tutorials/openai-acs-msgraph/?tutorial-step=2) you started the database, APIs, and application.
+1. In a [previous exercise](/microsoft-cloud/dev/tutorials/openai-acs-msgraph#start-app-services?tutorial-step=2) you started the database, APIs, and application.
 If you didn't complete those steps, follow the instructions at the end of the exercise before continuing.

 1. Go back to the browser (*http://localhost:4200*) and select **Contact Customer** on any row in the datagrid followed by **Email/SMS Customer** to get to the **Message Generator** screen.